aspose-slides/Aspose.Slides-API-References/english/php-java/notescommentslayoutingoptions/getcommentsareacolor/_index.md

 ---
 title: getCommentsAreaColor
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 20
 url: /php-java/notescommentslayoutingoptions/getcommentsareacolor/
 ---

 ## getCommentsAreaColor()  method

   Gets or sets the color of comments area
   (Applies only if comments are displayed on the right).